OdabasiMehmet/Medium/manual-scheduling/Manual-schedule.md

 # Manual Intervention

 When the kube-scheduler is not working, manual intervention can place the pod in a node.
 How to do that?
 I actually gave a hint at the beginninng.
-All we have to do is to add a noName field in the manifest file and add a suitable node manually.
+All we have to do is to add a nodeame field in the manifest file and add a suitable node manually.

 ![nodenameadded](manualpod.png)